PouriaRouzrokh/YDRP.chat/code_base.md

 )

-# --- Streaming Endpoint - NOW PROTECTED ---
+# --- Streaming Endpoint ---
 @router.post(
     "/stream",
     # No response_model for StreamingResponse